tmr08c/tmr08c.github.io/content/blog/2020/08/initialize-hash-value-in-ruby/index.md

 => {:first=>[1, 2], :second=>[1, 2]}
 ```

+#### Pick up here
+You can check what the hash's current default value is with [`Hash#default`]()

+Can show a code sample, or try for something shorter and mention in deubgging section
+#### Also do something simlar for default proc

-You could also change the default multiple times if you wanted, though this may be more of a [footgun](https://en.wiktionary.org/wiki/footgun) than something you want to do in practice.
+You can also change the default multiple times if you want, though this may be more of a [footgun](https://en.wiktionary.org/wiki/footgun) than something you want to do in practice.

 ```ruby
 > h = {}